y3owk1n/tailwind-autosort.nvim/README.md

 This project is originated, inspired and copied (yes, i copied) some of the functionality from [tailwind-tools.nvim](https://github.com/luckasRanarison/tailwind-tools.nvim).
 Please please please support the actual creator instead.

-To me, I uses prettier and biome differently in different projects or maybe none of it are used in a project, but i still want to have the sorting capabilities regardless of the project formatting setup.
-For prettier, there is `prettier-plugin-tailwindcss`, but if you're not using that.
-For biome, there is `useSortedClass`, where it is still WIP, Hence, this is one of the way to achieve the same functionality.
+In my workflow, I use Prettier and Biome differently across various projects.
+Sometimes, I don’t use either.
+However, I still want the capability to sort classes, regardless of the project's formatting setup.

+- For Prettier, there is `prettier-plugin-tailwindcss`.
+- For Biome, there is `useSortedClass` (still a work in progress).

+This project provides a way to achieve similar class sorting functionality.

 At the moment I do not need the full suite of tailwind-tools but just class sorting.
-Also I have extended the sorting to work with `cn`, `cva`, `clsx` and `twMerge` and also include sort and save.
+This project extends sorting capabilities to work with `cn`, `cva`, `clsx` and `twMerge`, with sort and save functionality.

 ## Contents